alephgamma/common-roles-venv/sshd-role/README.md

 sshd_role
 =========

 A minimal role that copies an sshd template removing time-outs.
+By default this role's playbook runs on the control-node ( localhost )

 Requirements
 ------------